 Measuring impact - being accountable for results.
-The draft 2017-2020 IUCN Programme Results Framework will be structured around the intended results/sub-results, targets, indicators and baselines of the three Programme Areas.
-It is work in progress as a basis to refine the metrics which will adequately and optimally capture the work across all components of IUCN willing to contribute to the implementation and delivery of this Programme, and allow the Union to report to the world on its influence.
-High-level, long-term impact indicators have also been identified per programme area, reflecting the need to measure progress against a broader time frame usually required for impact to be manifest.
+The draft IUCN Programme 2017-2020 Results Framework will be structured around the intended Results/Sub-Results,

+Targets, indicators and baselines of the three Programme Areas.
+It is 'work in progress' as a basis to refine the metrics that will adequately and optimally capture the work across all components of IUCN willing to contribute to the implementation and delivery of this Programme, and allow the Union to report to the world on its influence.
+High-level, long-term impact indicators have also been identified per Programme Area, reflecting the need to measure progress against the longer timeframe usually required for impact to be achieved and demonstrated.
 This would help to assess IUCN's contribution towards impact in a progressive way.
-Inputs from the Secretariat and Commissions and potentially from Members will be collected on an annual basis to assess progress towards IUCN's four-year sub-results and targets.
+Inputs from the Secretariat, Commissions and potentially from Members will be collected on an annual basis to assess progress towards IUCN's four-year Sub-Results and Targets.

 Results and impact indicators.
-The monitoring and reporting of the IUCN Programme 2017-2020 will be done through a small number of results and impact indicators related to biodiversity elements, ecosystem integrity and services, rights and equity and livelihoods.
+The monitoring and reporting of the IUCN Programme 2017-2020 will be conducted through a small number of result and impact indicators related to biodiversity elements, ecosystem integrity and services, rights and equity and livelihoods.

 Alignment with the SDGs.
 IUCN's global indicators are fully aligned with the indicators used to measure progress against the SDGs and the Aichi Biodiversity Targets.
 This will allow IUCN to draw data from publicly available datasets.
-Some of the proposed SDGs indicators and data are generated by IUCN and partners, such as the Red List Index and protected areas measures reported in Protected Planet.
+Some of the proposed SDG indicators and data are generated by IUCN and partners, such as the Red List Index and protected area measures reported in Protected Planet.

 Baselines and targets being developed.
 Early in the intersessional period, baselines will be established for each indicator, drawing on the SDGs and Aichi Targets datasets and also data drawn from IUCN's project portfolio.
-Exact targets are dependent on the baseline measure, the Members' commitments at the Hawai'i Congress ("the Hawai'i Commitments") and the resourcing situation that IUCN faces.
+Exact targets are dependent on the baseline measure, the commitments made by Members at the Hawai'i Congress (the 'Hawai'i Commitments') and the resourcing situation that IUCN faces.

 Reporting against global indicators.
-Each project run by the Secretariat and Commissions will report against the global indicators which are most relevant to its work through the IUCN Project Portal.
-Some indicators - youth engagement, for example - will be treated as cross-cutting indicators and will be a shared responsibility for reporting.
+Each project run by the Secretariat and Commissions will report against the global indicators that are most relevant to its work through the IUCN Project Portal.
+Some indicators - youth engagement, for example - will be treated as crosscutting indicators and will be a shared responsibility for reporting.